SAP-samples/teched2025-DA265/exercises/ex2/README.md

 ### Step  1: Access SAP Analytics Cloud
-1. Select '**Open link new window**' by right-clicking on this link to access [SAP Analytics Cloud](https://trial-bdc-sac-3.eu10.sapanalytics.cloud/sap/fpa/ui/app.html#/home)
+1. Select '**Open link new tab**' by right-clicking on this link to access [SAP Analytics Cloud](https://trial-bdc-sac-3.eu10.sapanalytics.cloud/sap/fpa/ui/app.html#/home)
 2. You may be prompted to use the new theme, if so **select** 'Switch to Horizon'

 ![Image](img/2009-2.jpg)